 Although this law was enacted at the state level, only local governments have the authority to implement the law and pass on tax relief to owners.
 This means that the best way to learn more about your project's eligibility for Special Valuation is contacting your local Historic Preservation Office or Planning staff.

-Administrator(s): Local governments, typically Historic Preservation Commissions in Certified Local Government (CLG) communities local ordinance) Ineligible buildings: Buildings that do not meet the definition of a "Historic Property" as defined in local ordinance.
+Administrator(s): Local governments, typically Historic Preservation Commissions in Certified Local Government (CLG) communities

 Eligible organizations: Any owners/entities who owe property taxes